 Chemistry, as one of the Natural Sciences, has evolved out of careful observation and experimentation; as technology evolves, so does the body of chemical knowledge.
 This course will integrate relevant technological advances and their impact in the formulation of chemical principles and their applications.
 Furthermore, the laboratory component of the course will help to illustrate and apply some of these technological advances.

 The course content will revolve around what an employer may expect of the trained chemical technician.
 This includes attitude, as well as knowledge and skills associated with laboratory experimentation.
-Students will be taught how to use an electronic calculator, to plan and organize the assigned work, to keep accurate and complete records of the experimentation performed, to write a report of the results obtained following procedures established by others, to search the chemical literature for answers dealing with questions and problems encountered in the carrying out of the work assignment, to exercise safe practices in the handling and use of chemicals and equipment, to deal with common laboratory emergencies, such as fire, explosion, and first-aid for injured personnel.
+Students will be taught how to process data, using standard computer programs, to plan and organize the assigned work, to keep accurate and complete records of the experimentation performed, to write a report of the results obtained following procedures established by others, to search the chemical literature for answers dealing with questions and problems encountered in the carrying out of the work assignment, to exercise safe practices in the handling and use of chemicals and equipment, to deal with common laboratory emergencies, such as fire, explosion, and first-aid for injured personnel.

 - demonstrate a qualitative understanding of the causal relationships and predictability of all chemical phenomena based on the existence of natural laws;

 - describe and explain the sequence of steps used to analyze and solve a quantitative chemical problem in a laboratory setting: